-Arc Flash Training Requirements are mandated by CSA Z462, Canada's Workplace Electrical Safety standard, which specifies requirements for and provides guidance on safety management systems, safe work procedures and selection of personal protective equipment and other safety devices for persons exposed to hazards associated with energized electrical equipment.
-In addition, this Standard sets out critieria for the identification and arc flash training of qualified electrical workers and for determination of hazardous work to be performed only by those qualified individuals.
+Arc Flash Training Requirements are mandated by CSA Z462, Canada's Workplace Electrical Safety standard, which specifies requirements for and provides guidance on safety management systems, safe electrical work procedures and selection of personal protective equipment and other safety devices for persons exposed to shock and arc flash hazards associated with energized electrical equipment.
+In addition, this Standard sets out critieria for the identification and arc flash safety training of qualified electrical workers and for determination of hazardous work to be performed only by those qualified individuals.

-Employees who may be exposed to electrical hazards must be specifically trained to understand the hazards associated with electrical energy as well as the safety-related work practices and procedures required to provide protection from them.
+Employees who may be exposed to electrical hazards must be specifically trained to understand the hazards associated with electrical energy as well as the safety-related work practices and procedures required to provide personal protective equipment ppe for them.
 The level of arc flash training provided determines the tasks that an employee is qualified to perform.

 Only specially ‘Qualified Persons’ may perform work on or near exposed and energized electrical conductors or circuit parts.
 The arc flash training requirements include:

-In the United States, Article 110.2 of NFPA 70E specifies the safety training requirements when working on equipment that presents an electrical hazard.
-The introduction to this section provides a summary of the arc flash training requirements: “Such employees shall be trained to understand the specific hazards associated with electrical energy.
+In the United States, Article 110.2 of NFPA 70E standard for electrical safety in the workplace specifies the electrical safety training requirements when working on equipment that presents an electrical hazard.
+The introduction to this section provides a summary of the NFPA 70e arc flash training requirements: “Such employees shall be trained to understand the specific hazards associated with electrical energy.
 They shall be trained in safety-related work practices and procedural requirements, as necessary to provide protection from the electrical hazard associated with their respective job or task assignment.
-Employees shall be trained to identify and understand the relationship between electrical hazards and possible injury.”
+Employees shall be trained to identify and understand the relationship between electrical hazards and electrical shock and possible injury.”

 The article then provides specifics on what is required, including specifying the requirements for qualified person and unqualified person arc flash training.